 What is CUET Normalisation 2026?

-NTA stated a technique called as ''equi-percentile method''.
+NTA stated a technique called the "equi-percentile method''.
 According to NTA,'' In this method, percentile for each candidate is calculated using the raw marks of the candidate as compared to the raw marks of others in the same session.
 This is done for every session across multiple days for the same subject.
 These percentiles are then equated and converted into normalised marks.
 For sessions with a smaller number of candidates, these are clubbed with bigger sessions.''

 Also Read: CUET 2026 Merit List and Participating Universities